Skip to main content

 Everyone resets at once

-When enabled, customers at your highest tier keep their status when progress resets on January 1.
+Customers who reach your highest tier keep that status permanently, including through the January 1 reset.
 All other tiers are recalculated normally.
-This rewards your most valuable customers with guaranteed status across year boundaries.
+This guarantees your most valuable customers never lose their top-tier status (unless an order is refunded).

 Best for: Programs with a clear annual cycle, similar to airline frequent flyer tiers.